Clarence Tex Walker: The Coasters

 After several major tours and three guest appearances on The Ed Sullivan Show, Clarence was invited to front The Coasters.
 As the lead singer, he fronted the group's appearances in America, the Middle East and Europe on several successful sell out tours.

 Touring Europe and recording with Big Joe Turner

 In the late 1990s, Walker supported B.B King with Big Joe Turner at the Royal Albert Hall.
 Soon thereafter, Walker made his home in Great Britain.
 Big Joe Turner invited Walker to tour with his group in Europe.
 While touring with Big Joe Turner, Walker sang the lead vocals on two of Turner's albums: Big Joe Turner's Memphis Blues Caravan and French Connection.

 Bishopstock and the Walker Street Blues Band

-After appearing at Bishopstock, Walker released "Blues in Black," to critical acclaim and was hailed in Blueprint, the prominent British blues journal.
+After appearing at Bishopstock, Walker released Blues in Black, to critical acclaim and was hailed in Blueprint, a British blues journal.
 In Britain, Walker headlined many venues including the Jazz Cafe.
 Walker lived in Winston-Salem where he was planning a European tour with backup singers Sian Pugh and Chloe Quinn before his death.